 Resistor Health Sensing is a method used to verify the health of the actual resistor circuit.
 When resistor sensing is enabled the LDEM will continuously verify the state of the resistor circuit compared to the last calibrated state of the resistor.
 For this reason, is it important to recalibrate the resistor health once major system changes have occurred.
 The resistor health deadband can be used to control the sensitivity of this check.
-Resistor Health Monitoring is enabled by default.
+By default Resistor Health monitoring is enabled to check for NGR Open.
+See note below for information on NGR Short.
 See Section 9.2 for more details on specific alarms that can be generated by grounding resistor faults.